Importing a Car

 Here is a guide to help you, or we can do it for you.

-To import a vehicle into Spain, you must have a NIE, own property in Spain, have a rental agreement for a minimum of a year or be registered on the padron.
+To import a vehicle into Malaga or Spain, you must have a NIE, and either own property in Spain, have a rental agreement for a minimum of a year or be registered on the padron.
+Importing cars from an EU country is a relatively easy process.

 If the car has a valid MOT and is from 2018 or newer then the test is cheaper and much quicker, (they just check the chassis number, car papers and the CO2 emissions.) usually taking less than 5 minutes.